-On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the School System.
-Primary among the changes were the updates to the rates of mortality, retirement, withdrawal and salary increases.
+On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the Employees' Retirement System.
+Primary among the changes were the updates to rates of mortality, retirement, disability, withdrawal, and salary increases.
+The expectation of retired life mortality was changed to the RP-2000 Combined Mortality Table projected to 2025 with projection scale BB (set forward two years for both males and females).

-On March 15, 2018, the Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for June 30, 2017 actuarial valuation.
-In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 Measurement Date.
-The assumed investment rate of return remained at 7.30% for the June 30, 2019 actuarial valuation.
+A new funding policy was initially adopted by the Board on March 15, 2018, and most recently amended on June 18, 2020.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation and further reduced from 7.40% to 7.30% for the June 30, 2018 actuarial valuation.